Matching With Pre-Existing Binding Agreements: The Agreeable Core: Model

 \subsection{Connection to Stability}

+In this subsection I discuss the parallels between the agreeable core and the classic theory of stability introduced by \cite{gale_college_1962}.
+The models are the same except that the classical model does not include an initial match in the primitives.
+This connection allows me to leverage a significant tool from two-sided stability, the Deferred Acceptance algorithm (DA), in my analysis

-Our model parallels the classic theory of stability introduced by \cite{gale_college_1962} except that the classical model does not include a status quo in the primitives.
-A \textit{blocking pair} of a match is any worker and firm pair such that both prefer each other to their match.
+In the classic model, a \textit{blocking pair} of a match is any worker and firm pair such that both prefer each other to their match.
 A match is \textit{stable} if all agents prefer their match to being unmatched and there are no blocking pairs of the match.
-It is well-known \citep{Roth_Sotomayor_1990} that the set of stable matches is the core that we defined previously.
-Our definition of the agreeable core guarantees that if $\rema(\age) = \age$ for all $\age \in \Age$, then the agreeable core corresponds to the core because every coalition is agreeable.
+It is well-known \citep{Roth_Sotomayor_1990} that the set of stable matches is the core that I defined previously.
+My definition of the agreeable core guarantees that if $\rema(\age) = \age$ for all $\age \in \Age$, then the agreeable core corresponds to the core because every coalition is agreeable.
 Therefore stability is the special case of the agreeable core when $\rema$ leaves all agents unmatched.

-\cite{gale_college_1962} gives an efficient algorithm for constructing a stable match: the Deferred Acceptance algorithm (\cref{alg:da}).
-The DA includes an auxiliary agent $\unmat$ that indicates if a worker has been matched by the algorithm yet.
-Initially, the DA assigns every worker to $\unmat$ and every firm to herself.
-At every step of the DA, every worker matched to $\unmat$ proposes to the firm he prefers the most {among those he has not proposed to yet} (if he would rather be unmatched, he is matched to himself and removed).
+\cite{gale_college_1962} gives an efficient algorithm for constructing a stable match: the Deferred Acceptance algorithm (\Cref{alg:da}).
+Initially, the DA \say{activates} every worker and designates every agent as \say{currently unmatched.} At every step of the DA, some active worker matched proposes to the firm he prefers the most {among those he has not proposed to yet} (if he would rather be unmatched, he is matched to himself and deactivated).
 Every firm then reviews the proposals she receives and her current match and rejects all but her most preferred proposal or match.
-The process continues until no more workers are matched to $\unmat$.
+The process continues until no more workers are matched active.

-Although guaranteed to produce a match unblocked by any coalition, the DA fails to satisfy individual rationality (see \citealt{pereyra_dynamic_2013, combe_design_2022}).
+Although guaranteed to produce a match unblocked by any coalition, the DA fails to satisfy individual rationality (see \cite{pereyra_dynamic_2013} and \cite{ combe_design_2022}).
 There are two ways in which individual rationality can fail.
-First, a worker may strictly prefer his $\rema$-partner to his match. \cite{pereyra_dynamic_2013} resolves this issue by requiring that each firm ranks accepts her $\rema$-partner if he proposes to her.
+First, a worker may strictly prefer his $\rema$-partner to his match. \cite{pereyra_dynamic_2013} resolves this issue by requiring that each firm accepts her $\rema$-partner if he proposes to her.
 This modification guarantees that workers find the outcome individually rational because no worker proposes to a less preferred firm without being rejected by his $\rema$-partner.